witaly-iwanow/fatpup-ui-sdl/README.md

     <img src="resources/BlackPawn.png" width=40 />
 </p>

 Sample UI for fatpup chess library based on SDL2.
-It's currently a user - engine game using MicroMax chess engine.
-You always play white, make a move and wait for the engine to reply (can take up to 10 seconds).
+It's currently a user - engine game using a primitive 1-ply minimax chess engine.
+You always play white.

 ## Get the code
 fatpup chess engine is submodule'd, so you have to pull it separately: